 One draw for big clients is that whilst IG does internalise orders, they have Symmetrical exposure limits.
 So they don’t take a view on the markets.
 This means two things, first, IG are not betting against you with a B-Book.
 And second if you are a big trader, because of their liquidity there may actually be bigger volume on IG’s bid and offer than there is in the underlying market.
 You get positive slippage, so if you place a limit order and the market suddenly moves in your favour you get filled at a better price than your limit.

-You can trade 24 hours on major indices, forex and commodities markets, there are extended hours on global equities, where some fairly significant volume goes through, particularly on US equities when copmany announcements are made after the main market shuts.
+With IG you can trade CFDs or spread bet 24 hours on major indices, forex and commodities markets, there are extended hours on global equities, where some fairly significant volume goes through, particularly on US equities when company announcements are made after the main market shuts.
 IG is one of the few brokers to allow trading during the weekend, so you can still take a view or limit your exposure if something big comes out politically.

 One feature that is now unique to IG (lots of other brokers used to do it) is the “grey market”, where they will make you a price in unquoted stocks that are due to come to market.
 You essentially take a bet on what the market cap will be of a company when it lists.
 Or, you can just apply for shares in the IPO through PrimaryBid, who will deliver them to your IG account.

 IG also have this nice nack of looking at a region and finding specific products for them.
 It’s actually quite interesting how each country has a specific way it likes to trade the markets.
 The UK for example, is the only country that benefits from financial spread betting, the rest of the world trades on margin with CFDs.
 Of course, with the exception of the Americans, who trade on margin by taking out a loan to buy stock (from their broker) or trade options, which are much more popular on equities.
 Japan has knockouts and Europe has barrier options and Turbos Warrants.